shbxio/CAP/Pre-Requirements/README.md

 You can find out more at the following [link](https://powerplatform.microsoft.com/en-us/).

 **`2.
 Create an environment on Power Apps`** <br />
 Power Apps is a low-code development platform that enables both professional developers and non-developers to quickly and easily create custom web and mobile apps tailored to their specific business needs using pre-built templates and drag-and-drop functionality.
-You can find out more at the following [link](https://powerapps.microsoft.com/en-gb/).
+You can find out more at the following [link](https://powerapps.microsoft.com/en-gb/). <br />
+Just for your information, creating a new environment in Power Apps is not free.
+The following [link](https://www.c-sharpcorner.com/article/how-to-create-a-new-environment-in-power-apps/) describes how to create a new environment.

 **`3.
 Create workspace in Power BI`** <br />
 Power BI is a business analytics tool that allows users to visualize and analyze data from various sources through interactive reports and dashboards.
 You can find out more at the following [link](https://powerbi.microsoft.com/de-de/landing/free-account/?ef_id=_k_Cj0KCQjwn_OlBhDhARIsAG2y6zPWj-yRr9TRg51Df2qz9ygW7SvoVWHYkmqB3k057Ah0I8nKYoECR6caAp1uEALw_wcB_k_&OCID=AIDcmmvl5fszm6_SEM__k_Cj0KCQjwn_OlBhDhARIsAG2y6zPWj-yRr9TRg51Df2qz9ygW7SvoVWHYkmqB3k057Ah0I8nKYoECR6caAp1uEALw_wcB_k_&gclid=Cj0KCQjwn_OlBhDhARIsAG2y6zPWj-yRr9TRg51Df2qz9ygW7SvoVWHYkmqB3k057Ah0I8nKYoECR6caAp1uEALw_wcB).